likarajo/rock-paper-scissor/Docker-steps.md

-# How to create a dopcker Image?
+# How to create a docker Image?

 ## Important files required to create the image
 + Dockerfile: defines what goes in the environment inside the container.